its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/1_Files_and_Directories.md

 #C:\Users\pilgrim\diveintopython3\examples
 ```
 </br>
--   ④ When I called the os.chdir() function, I used a Linux-style pathname (forward slashes, no drive letter) even though I’m on Windows.
-This is one of the places where Python tries to paper over the differences between operating systems.
+-   ④ When I called the os.chdir() function, <mark>I used a Linux-style pathname (forward slashes, no drive letter) even though I’m on Windows.
+This is one of the places where Python tries to paper over the differences between operating systems.</mark>
 </br>
 </br>